D*: Expansion

 The algorithm works by iteratively selecting a node from the OPEN list and evaluating it.
 It then propagates the node's changes to all of the neighboring nodes and places them on the OPEN list.
 This propagation process is termed "expansion".
 In contrast to canonical A*, which follows the path from start to finish, D* begins by searching backwards from the goal node.
 This means that the algorithm is actually computing the A* optimal path for every possible start node.
-Each expanded node has a backpointer which refers to the next node leading to the target, and each node knows the exact cost to the target.
-When the start node is the next node to be expanded, the algorithm is done, and the path to the goal can be found by simply following the backpointers.
+Each expanded node has a back pointer which refers to the next node leading to the target, and each node knows the exact cost to the target.
+When the start node is the next node to be expanded, the algorithm is done, and the path to the goal can be found by simply following the back pointers.

 Obstacle handling

 When an obstruction is detected along the intended path, all the points that are affected are again placed on the OPEN list, this time marked RAISE.
 Before a RAISED node increases in cost, however, the algorithm checks its neighbors and examines whether it can reduce the node's cost.
-If not, the RAISE state is propagated to all of the nodes' descendants, that is, nodes which have backpointers to it.
+If not, the RAISE state is propagated to all of the nodes' descendants, that is, nodes which have back pointers to it.
 These nodes are then evaluated, and the RAISE state is passed on, forming a wave.
-When a RAISED node can be reduced, its backpointer is updated, and passes the LOWER state to its neighbors.
+When a RAISED node can be reduced, its back pointer is updated, and passes the LOWER state to its neighbors.
 These waves of RAISE and LOWER states are the heart of D*.

 By this point, a whole series of other points are prevented from being "touched" by the waves.
 The algorithm has therefore only worked on the points which are affected by change of cost.